eucesar/DATABASE-DESIGN-AND-DEVELOPMENT-SI-FIAP/README.md

   <br>
 </p>

-> 🌱👨‍💻 - Starting a repository at FIAP for optimized codes in DATABASE DESIGN AND DEVELOPMENT.
+> 🌱👨‍💻 -
+Launching a repository at FIAP for optimized codes in DATABASE DESIGN AND DEVELOPMENT.
 Sharing high-performance practices and exercises, this will be a valuable resource for reviews and collaborations, boosting my progress as a database systems developer.

+Utilized Datamodeler and BRModel for data modeling.

 ## Download